sunfounder/pico-2w-kit/docs/source/pyproject/py_pot.rst

 2.11 Turn the Knob
 ===========================

-In this lesson, we'll explore how to read analog input using the Raspberry Pi Pico 2w's built-in Analog-to-Digital Converter (ADC) and use that input to control the brightness of an LED.
+In this lesson, we'll explore how to read analog input using the Raspberry Pi Pico 2 W's built-in Analog-to-Digital Converter (ADC) and use that input to control the brightness of an LED.
 Specifically, we'll use a potentiometer—a variable resistor—as an analog input device.
 By turning the knob of the potentiometer, we'll adjust the voltage level read by the Pico, which we'll then use to control the LED's brightness via Pulse Width Modulation (PWM).

 **Understanding Analog Input**

 So far, we've worked with digital inputs and outputs, which are either ON (high voltage) or OFF (low voltage).
 However, many real-world signals are analog, meaning they can vary continuously over a range of values.
 Examples include light intensity, temperature, and sound levels.

-The Raspberry Pi Pico 2w has a built-in ADC that allows it to read analog voltages and convert them into digital values that can be processed in code.
+The Raspberry Pi Pico 2 W has a built-in ADC that allows it to read analog voltages and convert them into digital values that can be processed in code.

 The ADC converts the analog voltage from the potentiometer into a digital value using the formula: